vbacollective/wasabi/docs/ARCHITECTURE.md

     style F fill:#ddd,stroke:#333,stroke-width:2px
 ```

+Wasabi is dual-architecture compatible: all Win32 API declarations are guarded by `#If VBA7 Then ... #Else ... #End If` blocks so that the same source file runs on both 32-bit (`Long`) and 64-bit (`LongPtr`) VBA hosts without modification.

 ## Connection Pool

-Wasabi manages all connections through a statically allocated pool of 64
-`WasabiConnection` entries.
-Each entry holds the complete state of one
+Wasabi manages all connections through a statically allocated pool of 64 `WasabiConnection` entries.
+Each entry holds the complete state of one session, whether WebSocket or raw TCP.
-WebSocket session.

 ### Structure

-The pool is an array of `WasabiConnection` user-defined types, initialized
-on the first call to any Wasabi function via `InitConnectionPool`.
+The pool is an array of `WasabiConnection` user-defined types, initialized on the first call to any Wasabi function via `InitConnectionPool`.

 ```mermaid
 graph LR